stephenfletchtek/databases/joins_many/02_repo_class_with_join/class_design.md

 ## 8. Test-drive and implement the Repository class behaviour

-_After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour._
+_Used the test-driving process of red, green, refactor to implement the behaviour._